sylaspg/grasp-continuum/README.md

 This will create a `build/` directory with the default _Release_ build configuration.
-However, `configure.sh` is just a simple wrapper around a `cmake` call and if you need more control over the build, you can always invoke `cmake` yourself (see [CMake documentation](https://cmake.org/documentation/) for more information).
+However, `configure.sh` is just a simple wrapper around a `cmake` call, and if you need more control over the build, you can always invoke `cmake` yourself (see [CMake documentation](https://cmake.org/documentation/) for more information).

-To then compile GRASPC, you need to go into the out-of-source build directory and simply call `make`:
+To then compile GRASPC, you need to go into the out-of-source build directory and call `make`:

 ```sh
 cd build/ && make install